Toastdeib/ppl-webapp-rest-api/README.md

 - HTTP 500 (SERVER ERROR) - Returned if an internal error occurs.

-### Sub-resource: /api/leaders/me
+### Sub-resource: /api/leader/:leaderId

 The resource for managing the current logged-in user's leader information.
 This resource supports the following verbs:

 #### GET

 Fetches the leader data for the logged-in user.
-If the user is not a leader, the request will be rejected.
+If the user is not a leader, or the leader ID in the request doesn't belong to the logged-in account, the request will be rejected.

 ##### Required headers: